msoften/bootstrap-font-icons-for-wordpress-by-msoften/README.md

-# bootstrap-font-icons-for-wordpress-by-msoften
+# Bootstrap font icons for WordPress.
- Bootstrap icons for WordPress Plugin
+Bootstrap font icons for WordPress Plugin.

+# How add to Wordpress.
+# How to use icons.